Trail Report CLOSED!

 Night skiing 15 March, 2023

-We are currently CLOSED for skiing and snowshoeing. (... more details below.)
-It's snowing now, but most of the snow is forecasted to fall in the southern part of NJ and down to Washington DC.
-Ski service and an opportunity to purchase new and used ski equipment will be available by appointment for now.
-We are set up in the lodge and ready for the new season.
+SKI SALE Saturday 15 March, 9 am - 4 pm!
+We are currently CLOSED for skiing/snowshoeing. (... more details below.)
+Ski service and an opportunity to purchase new and used ski equipment will be available by appointment for now or come for the spring sale.
+We are set up in the lodge and ready for the season.
 (Please email <hans@xcskihighpoint.com> for more details.)

 We have an overstock of new ski equipment and offer 20% off, and for demo ski equipment 30% off.
 There is a mix of basic touring equipment with fish scale and skins in the grip zone, waxable basic touring, both classic and skate equipment for citizen racers, and miscellaneous back country gear.